Azure/azure-sdk/docs/android/design.md

 #### Sync Service Clients

-{% include requirement/MUST id="android-sync-client-name" %} offer a sync service client named `<ServiceName>Client` containing all non-streaming service methods.
+{% include requirement/MUST id="android-sync-client-name" %} offer a sync service client named `<ServiceName>Client`.
 More than one service client may be offered for a single service.
 An example of a sync client is shown below:

 ```java
 // Copyright (c) Microsoft Corporation.
 All rights reserved.